Wolox/wolmo-networking-ios/README.md

 ### Fetching an entity

 In case a custom repository should fetch a single or a collection of models, they must implement `Decodable` (see [Argo](https://github.com/thoughtbot/Argo)).
 This way they can be automatically decoded by the framework.
-Check [UserDemo](NetworkingDemo/UserDemo.swift) or [Entity](NetworkingDemo/Entity.swift).
+Check [User](NetworkingDemo/User.swift) or the entity [Book](NetworkingDemo/Book.swift).

 In case the entity is too complex, it's possible to get the error: `Expression was too complex to be solved in reasonable time`.
 In this case check this [Argo issue](https://github.com/thoughtbot/Argo/issues/5) for a workaround.